PureKrome/SimpleGoogleWebServices/ReadMe.md

 ### DetailsAsync
-Given a (Google) PlaceId, return the sepcific, verbose Address information for that location.
+Given a (Google) PlaceId, return the Address components for that location.

     // Arrange.
 	var service = new GooglePlacesApiService(yourGoogleMapsApiKey, null || mockHttpClient);